Nexedi/dream/readme.rst

 =================

-ManPy is product of a research project funded from the European Union Seventh Framework Programme (FP7-2012-NMP-ICT-FoF) under grant agreement n° 314364.
+ManPy is product of a research project funded from the European Union Seventh Framework Programme (FP7-2012-NMP-ICT-FoF) under grant agreement nÂ° 314364.
 The project name is DREAM and stands for "Simulation based application Decision support in Real-time for Efficient Agile Manufacturing".
 More information about the scope of DREAM can be found in http://dream-simulation.eu/.